 Q: What if it rains?
 Will you re-schedule the event?

-A: Cancelling 24 Hours in the Canyon will be a decision that will be made the day of the ride.
+A: Cancelling 24 Hours in the Canyon will be a decision that will be made on the day of the ride.
 If the decision is made to cancel the event, we will not be able to make it up.
-All announcements of closing of trails or cancelling the event will be made at Palo Duro Canyon.
+All announcements of closing of trails or canceling the event will be made at Palo Duro Canyon.

 Q: Are dogs allowed in the Canyon?

 A: Yes, but they MUST remain on a leash.

 Q: Do I have to raise money for 24 Hours in the Canyon?